US Open Golf Tournament Fast Facts

 (CNN)Here's a look at the US Open Golf Tournament.

-June 13-19, 2016 - The 116th US Open takes place at Oakmont Country Club in Oakmont, Pennsylvania.
-Dustin Johnson of the United States wins.
+June 12-18, 2017 - The 117th US Open takes place in Erin, Wisconsin.
+Brooks Koepka of the United States wins, capturing his first major title.

 About:

-The US Open is a 72-hole golf championship and one of the four Grand Slam golf tournaments: the others are the Masters, the PGA Championship and the British Open.
+The US Open is a 72-hole golf championship and one of the four Grand Slam golf tournaments.
+The others are the Masters, the PGA Championship and the British Open.

-The US Open is a 72-hole golf championship and one of the four Grand Slam golf tournaments: the others are the Masters, the PGA Championship and the British Open.
+The US Open is a 72-hole golf championship and one of the four Grand Slam golf tournaments.
+The others are the Masters, the PGA Championship and the British Open.

-The US Open is open to any professional or amateur with a USGA Handicap Index not exceeding 1.4.
+The US Open invites professional or amateur golfers with a USGA Handicap Index not exceeding 1.4.

 There are 156 players in the US Open.
 The field is comprised of place-winners in the Sectional Qualifying Rounds and those exempt from the qualifying rounds.